dermi1002/lbp_popit-color-generator/docs/how_to_use.md

 The sliders can be dragged right and left to change the square's color and the hex color entry.

-As of now, editing the hex entry won't change the color and slider values, unfortunately.
-Functionality for this is planned in the future.
+~~As of now, editing the hex entry won't change the color and slider values, unfortunately.
+Functionality for this is planned in the future.~~ Functionality for editing hex entries is now implemented.

 The current color value can be copied by clicking the "Copy" Button next to the entry.